bizley/yii2-podium/README.md

-> This project is abandoned in favour of new Podium that will be split into [Podium API](https://github.com/bizley/yii2-podium-api) and Podium client.
-API is 95% ready and I'm starting to work on Client.
+> This project is abandoned in favour of new Podium that will be split into [Podium API](https://github.com/bizley/yii2-podium-api) and [Podium client](https://github.com/bizley/yii2-podium-client).
+API is 99% ready and I'm starting to work on Client.
 Stay tuned ;)

 Podium
 ======